 Have fun with a bold print from the 60s, 70s or 80s.
 Personally, I love something that’s Andy Warhol inspired.
 Integrate your own pop art with bright, colourful paintings and prints of celebrities, advertisements and everyday products.
 Choose a print that means something special to you, or simply select one that adds colour and vibrancy to your space.

 Finally, how’s this for fun?
 This retro design mixes so many patterns and the result is a really unique space.
 And those bulbous pendant lights are awesome!

 There you have it, 25+ retro kitchen ideas – from tables to chairs to retro kitchen decor, and everything in between.
 That was a whole lot of fun, wasn’t it?

 I hope this post has proven to you that there are so many ways that you can style a retro kitchen.
 Retro doesn’t just have to be pastel pink, green or blue (although these colours are wonderful), but it can incorporate timber, bold prints, fancy wallpapers, dark kitchens, or simply just little pops of colour here and there.

 Now, it’s time to hand the reins over to you, so you can get started on transforming your kitchen into a retro culinary haven.
 But before you go, I’d love to hear from you.
 Which retro kitchen design did you like the best?
 One of the pastel kitchens?
-Maybe the dark green and pink combo?
-Or perhaps you loved the retro-farmhouse mish-mash?
-Or what about the small kitchen with soft, muted tones?
+Comment and tell me which one was your favourite.
+And, while you’re at it – do you have any more suggestions for retro kitchen style?